Understanding Cold Agglutinin Disease: Symptoms, Causes, and Treatment Options

 Myelodysplastic syndromes (MDS) are a rare group of blood disorders that occur when the bone marrow fails to produce enough healthy blood cells.
 The bone marrow is the spongy material inside the bones responsible for creating red blood cells, white blood cells, and platelets.
-In MDS, the bone marrow produces low numbers of blood cells or defective ones, leading to various health issues.
+In MDS, the bone marrow produces low numbers of blood cells, leading to low counts of red blood cells, white blood cells, and/or platelets or defective ones, leading to various health issues.
+Patients with MDS are at risk for developing acute myeloid leukemia (AML).

 MDS primarily affects people aged 65 and older, with men being more susceptible than women.
 However, younger individuals can also develop the condition.
 Some factors that increase the risk of developing MDS include: